hibbitts-design/hibbitts-design-org-learn/pages/07.gitlab-githubdesktop/chapter.md

     category: docs
 ---

-# GitLab & GitHub Desktop
+# Grav, GitLab & GitHub Desktop

 Using GitLab and new Electron-based GitHub Desktop, Grav site content can be edited locally with changes selectively committed to a GitLab (Git) repository.